 Design, data and costs

-As with most free online games, there are opportunities for players to make in-game purchases to personalise their characters.
+As with most free online games, there are opportunities for players to make in-game purchases within the ‘Shop’ tab in the game..
 These do not benefit the gameplay, but they can nonetheless be extremely appealing for children.
 Speak to your child about in-app purchases and ensure they understand that real money is used to make purchases within the game.
 You can also set up relevant in-app purchase settings on your device.
 It is also important to check that the game is not linked to your bank cards or financial details.

 Tips for keeping your child safe